 edge2.
 Select the id over the list and click again, this time with the

 left button, over the edge.
-The rerouter have been created.
+The rerouter has been created.
 Now we have to add

 destProbReroute-element.
 Select the rerouter and click over it with the